karlotness/adrt/docs/install.rst

 building the native extensions.
 In particular, OpenMP support can be enabled as discussed :ref:`below <openmp-build>`.

-The code requires C++11 support to build and makes use of a few compiler built-in functions for performance.
-We require GCC>=4.8, a recent version of Clang, or a recent MSVC.
+The code requires C++17 support to build and makes use of a few compiler built-in functions for performance.
+We require recent GCC, Clang, or MSVC.

 To install the package from source with default compiler flags, navigate to the directory containing your copy of the source code and